-ELT5331 - English Language and Culture (Technology) 10 CREDITS
+ELT5331 - English Language and Culture (English for Social Networking & Technology) 10 CREDITS

--the linguistic study of the genres associated with technology, like web-based media, wikis, blogs as well as chatrooms, texting and social networking.
+-the linguistic study of the genres associated with social networking.

--the encouragement of language learning through the themes and issues raised in the use of the technologies and how they can be used for language learning and practise.
+-the encouragement of language learning through the themes and issues raised in the use of social media and how they can be used for language learning and practise.

 -to facilitate the improvement of discussion, digital literacy and online writing skills.

 -to investigate, present and discuss a specific area of technological and linguistic interest of each student.

 -to extend the range of vocabulary, genre and structure of English, in particular in the area of issues and themes raised in social networking practices, together with the language used in the various digital genres.

 You should be an ERASMUS, Study Abroad or Visiting Student student whose first language is not English.
 However, you should have an English level of at least 6.0 in IELTS, CAE (C), TOEFL IBT 91, CEF low C1 or equivalent.
 Those without a current language level score in a recognised exam can be given a placement test from the English Language Teaching Centre.
 Priority for places will be given to those students who have English as a major subject in their home institution.